hakanensari/vacuum/README.md

 ### Getting Started

+You need to [register as an affiliate](https://affiliate-program.amazon.com) and [apply for API access](https://affiliate-program.amazon.com/assoc_credentials/home) on each marketplace you want to query product information.

-Create a request with your marketplace credentials.
+Create a request with your marketplace credentials, passing the two-letter country code of the marketplace.

 ```ruby
 request = Vacuum.new(marketplace: 'US',